 In Good Shepherd Lutheran Home, 13.41% Percentage of Patients

-Measures the percentage of long-term patients who required additional assistance with activities of daily living over time.
+This metric measures the percent of long-term stay residents who needed additional assistance with activities of daily living over time.
 ADL's include activities such as taking medications and taking a bath.
-Some experts believe that this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

 In Good Shepherd Lutheran Home, 15.86% Percentage of Residents

 This indicates the percentage of residents who retained mobility levels over time.
 Optimizing mobility is usually a great sign for residents' health.